Psychtoolbox-3/psychtoolbox-3.github.com/docs/Datapixx-GetVideoStatus.md

 -"pixelSyncSingleLine" is 1 if pixel sync is only recognized on a single line.
 -"pixelSyncBlankLine" is 1 if the pixel sync raster line is displayed black.
 -"scanningBacklight" is 1 if [VIEWPixx](VIEWPixx) scanning backlight is enabled.
+-"backlightIntensity" is the [VIEWPixx](VIEWPixx) LED backlight intensity.
 -"lcd3D60Hz" is 1 if [VIEWPixx](VIEWPixx)/3D pixel polarity inversion is enabled.
+-"videoClutTransparencyColorMode" is 1 if [VIEWPixx](VIEWPixx)/[PROPixx](PROPixx) CLUT overlay had
+enabled transparency.
+-"pixelMode" is 1 if the digital outputs are being driving by the top-left
+pixel's value.
 -"propixxCeilingMount" is 1 if [PROPixx](PROPixx) is flipping image horizontally and
 vertically.
 -"propixxRearProjection" is 1 if [PROPixx](PROPixx) is flipping image horizontally.